-I had been programming C# for a couple of years and before that I had been using ascal, both are statically typed and compiled languages in covariance and contravariance scenarios.
-In C# I loved the introduction of generics but they weren't always able to give me the flexibility that I needed.
+I had been programming C# for a couple of years and before that I had been using Turbo Pascal, both are statically typed and compiled languages in covariance and contravariance scenarios.
+In C#, I loved the introduction of generics but they weren't always able to give me the flexibility that I needed.
 I wanted more and at the same time there was murmur about Ruby on Rails; being a web developer I got curious and started an investigation into the Ruby language and the Rails framework.
 My friend, Alex, showed me the IronPython project and I borrowed a book on python for a couple of days.
-I still couldn't make my mind whether I should go for Python or for Ruby.
+I still couldn't make up my mind whether I should go for Python or for Ruby.
 So I went to a bookstore and bought a couple of books on both languages.
 Amongst those books were the Python cookbook and the Ruby cookbook.

 At this point I knew that with both languages you could do pretty much the same, but the syntax of Ruby appealed more to me.
 And because I had gone through the two cookbooks I also came to the realization that those languages were incredibly powerful tools.
 I decided to dig deeper and started playing around with Ruby more and more.
-Ruby felt very much like JavaScript which is another one of my favorite languages.
+Ruby felt very much like JavaScript, which is another one of my favorite languages.
 I have objects and everything essentially behaves as a hash.
 I could add methods and properties to those objects at runtime.
-In short at that moment I was past the point of no return.
+In short, at that moment I was past the point of no return.
 I had to find out all I possibly could on becoming a good Ruby developer.

 The more I got into Ruby the more I wanted to gain some of the same productivity boosts and genericity in my C# programming.
-I found new and faster ways of doing things which made me ultimately a better programmer in the C# language as well.
+I found new and faster ways of doing things, which made me ultimately a better programmer in the C# language as well.
 The fact that Ruby had a console where I could quickly try things out by just typing them was too easy and too much fun to just leave it at that.

-dynamic language often results in hugely reduced code volume.
+A dynamic language often results in hugely reduced code volume.
 That alone has a couple of very important benefits.
 The first benefit is less typing, which means greater development speed.
 A second reason is that with less lines of code there is less chance of having bugs.
-A reduced code volume is easier and faster to code, debug and maintain is basically what I'm getting at.
+A reduced code volume is easier and faster to code, debug and maintain, which is basically what I'm getting at.

-my professional experience I to learn a new programming language every year.
+To deepen my professional experience, I strive to learn a new programming language every year.
 Because every time I do so I learn so many new tricks.
-And everybody knows that a onetrick pony isn't the best value for your money; the more you know, the better your programs will be.
+And everybody knows that a one-trick pony isn't the best value for your money; the more you know, the better your programs will be.

-If you want things to be absolutely fast then you would probably use C++ for that application.
+If you want things to be absolutely fast, then you would probably use C++ for that application.
 When a really good C++ programmer writes his code it will run faster than managed code (code that runs on the CLR).
 The speed boost you get is generally only about 5-10%.
-However if speed doesn't matter that much you can use a dynamic language, for example, which will enable you to complete that application in half the time with a lot less code than say in C#, but there is always a trade-off you make.
+However if speed doesn't matter that much, you can use a dynamic language, for example, which will enable you to complete that application in half the time with a lot less code than say in C#, but there is always a trade-off you make.
 It just depends on the situation which trade-off is the most valuable to make.